-The Glew platform allows you to view and manage all of the business intelligence needed to grow your business through intuitive dashboards, 150+ pre-built KPIs, and custom reports.
+Glew's all-in-one business intelligence tool for ecommerce analytics allows you to view and manage the data you need to grow your business through intuitive dashboards, 150+ pre-built KPIs, and custom reports.
 It also allows you to automate recurring reporting tasks by setting up scheduled reports and creating automated alerts.

 Specially designed to support eCommerce analytics, Glew integrates with leading eCommerce apps and other popular tools, making it easy for you to stay on top of your key numbers.
 Schedule a demo to see how it works, or start a free trial to experience first-hand how eCommerce analytics can transform your business.

 Try a free trial of Glew Pro today or immediately leverage Glew Starter - no credit card or commitment required.